Our Solo Ski Holidays

 What if I want to take my children on a ski holiday?

-We do, of course, offer single with kids ski holidays.
-Our single parent holidays take place in the school holidays, i.e. in the February half-term and the two Easter weeks.
+We have offered single with kids ski holidays since 2007.
+Our ski holidays for single parent families take place in the school holidays, i.e. in the February half-term and the two Easter weeks.
 Our family ski holidays are great fun, allowing you to enjoy the company of like-minded parents while the children make friends quickly in the group.
 Like our solo ski holidays, our single parent ski holidays are group holidays hosted by one or two members of our team who will be there to help at all times.
-Check out our single parent ski holidays:
+Check out our single parent ski holidays in Austria:

-Single parent ski holiday in Reith/Kitzbühel: 15 to 22 February 2020 (February half term):
+Single parent ski holiday with kids in Kitzbühel: 10 to 17 February 2024 (February half term):

-We will stay at a 4-star family hotel with spacious junior suites, large indoor pool, spa and staffed kids room until 10 pm.
+We will stay at a 4-star family hotel with excellent family facilities, including spacious double rooms and junior suites, large indoor pool, spa and staffed kids room until 10 pm.
 Our hotel is only 5 minutes away from the lifts and we will take a private shuttle to the slopes each morning.

-Our superior 4-star ski in/ski out hotel is directly on the slopes at 1,750 m and boasts an indoor pool, large spa, staffed kids’ room, teen lounge, ski storage and more.
+Our superior 4-star ski in/ski out hotel is directly on the slopes at 1,750 m and boasts a family pool, large spa, adult only rooftop pool and spa, staffed kids’ room, indoor forest playground, teen lounge, ski storage and more.

 Travelling on your own can be a little lonely at the best of times, but would you go on a ski holiday on your own?
-Going on a ski trip solo is not something many singles in their 40s, 50s and 60s would consider.
+Going on a ski holiday by yourself is not something many solo travellers in their 50s, 60s, or 70s would consider.
 Skiing is a social sport but that aspect aside, solo travellers should also consider their safety.
-At Single Parents on Holiday, we understand that skiing on your own is not much fun and this is the reason we offer ski group holidays for singles and anyone whose lacks a travel buddy on the slopes!
+At Single Parents on Holiday, we understand that skiing on your own is not much fun and this is the reason we offer ski group holidays for singles and anyone who lacks a travel buddy on the slopes!